hpccsystems-solutions-lab/Solutions-lab-website-content/Tutorial/ECLSyntax/bigData.md

 # Big Data
-Big data refers to a large amount of data that is hard to be processed and managed using traditional data management systems.
+Big data refers to a large amount of data that is hard to process and manage using traditional data management systems.

-Big data is defined by three common properties called 3Vs: volume, variety and velocity.
+Big data is defined by three common properties called the 3Vs: Volume, Variety and Velocity.
 While there are other Vs involved such as Value and Veracity, the 3Vs are the most famous ones.

-__Velocity__
-It's the measurement of how fast data is coming into the system, it's processed and it's transferred to desire destination.
+__Velocity__ is the measurement of how fast data is coming into the system, it's processed and it's transferred to desire destination.
 The higher the velocity rate, the faster data is processed.

-__Variety__
-Variety refers to different type of data b
+__Variety__ refers to different type of data.
+Big data is often comprised of all different kinds of data, each of which needs to processed separately.

-__Volume__
-Volume is the size of the dataset.
+__Volume__ is the size of the dataset.
 Larger datasets could require different processes or infrastructure.

 ## Big Data Types

 </br>
 <p style='color:pink'>Structured </p>
-Structured data is data that is clearly defined and formatted following organization standards and relational database rules.
-Since data is formatted and clearly defined  querying the data easier and faster.
+Structured data is data that is clearly defined and formatted following organization standards and (possibly) relational database rules.
+Since data is formatted and clearly defined, querying this kind of data is easier and faster.
-Keep in mind that in order to work with data it must be structured.

-Exp: Employee table, address book.
+Exp: Relational database tables, address books.

 </br>
 <p style='color:pink'>Unstructured </p>
 Unstructured data refers to the data that lacks any specific form or structure.
 Processing data is difficult, time consuming and prone to errors.
-Unstructured data is stored in its native format and remains undefined until needed.
-Many organization store data in their native format until the data is needed.
+Unstructured data is stored in its original format and remains that way until needed.
+Keep in mind that in order to meangingfully work with data, some kind of structure must be imposed on it.

-Exp: Emails, pictures, videos, audios.
+Exp: Pictures, videos, audios.

 </br>
 <p style='color:pink'>Semi-structured </p>
 Contains both Structure and Unstructured data.
-Semi-structured data has internal tags and marking to describes the data elements.
+Semi-structured data has internal tags and markings to describe the data elements.

-Exp: CSV, Json, YAML
+Exp: Emails; data saved in CSV, JSON, or YAML formats.